 - Let cake cool completely before inverting onto serving dish.
 This is a tender crumb and if you handle it while its warm it will break.

-- Store unfrosted cake by slicing and wrapping each piece in plastic wrap.
-Freeze or store in fridge.
+Store unfrosted cake by slicing and wrapping each piece in plastic wrap.
+Refrigerate for up to 1 week or freeze for up to 3 months.

 Ingredients